osbox68/Repo/06-Projects/09-Dress-Rehearsal-React/README.md

 After the break, we will begin rehearsing your final pitches.
 This time, each group will have a 1:1 session with the teaching staff, while the rest of the class continues working on their apps.

-It will be the same rules as for previous demos (5 minutes, start from the pain, embody a use case...)
+It will be the same rules as for previous demos (5 minutes, start from the pain, embody a use case, etc)

 The jury will then give its final feedback on:
   - quick wins in the features / UX / design